jj-tsao/rag-movie-recommender-app/README.md

 2. App retrieves relevant movie chunks from Qdrant, and reranks the results based on rating and popularity scores.
 3. OpenAI generates a recommendation with natural language response based on retrieved content.
 4. App displays results through an interactive chatbot UI with Gradio.
-5. User contintues the conversation to refine the result or ask for new recommendations
+5. User contintues the conversation to refine the result or ask for new recommendations.

 ---